KryptosA/Secret-Code-Guesser/README.md

 # Secret-Code-Guesser
+## Introduction
-This is a program in C++ that demonstrates a basic method for guessing a 4 digit sequence of numbers
+This is a program in C++ that demonstrates a basic method for guessing a 4 digit sequence of numbers.
+The game is run via command console.